220 Stephania

-Stephania (minor planet designation: 220 Stephania) is a dark background asteroid from the inner regions of the asteroid belt, approximately 32 km in diameter.
+220 Stephania is a dark background asteroid from the inner regions of the asteroid belt, approximately 32 km in diameter.
 It was discovered on 19 May 1881, by Austrian astronomer Johann Palisa at the Vienna Observatory.
 The C-type asteroid has a rotation period of 18.2 hours.
 It was named after Princess Stéphanie of Belgium.

 Classification and orbit

 Stephania is a non-family asteroid of the main belt's background population, when applying the Hierarchical Clustering Method to its proper orbital elements.
 It orbits the Sun in the inner asteroid belt at a distance of 1.7–3.0 AU once every 3 years and 7 months (1,315 days).
 Its orbit has an eccentricity of 0.26 and an inclination of 8° with respect to the ecliptic.

 Discovery and naming

 Stephania was discovered by Johann Palisa on May 19, 1881, in Vienna.
 It was the first discovery he made after transferring to the observatory from Pola.

 The name honours Crown Princess Stéphanie (1864–1945), wife of the heir-apparent Crown Prince Rudolf of Austria.
 The couple was married the year the asteroid was discovered.
 It was the first time that a naming commemorated a wedding and was given as a wedding gift.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 27).